Terreii/use-pouchdb/docs/api/use-view.md

      returning a single result.
 Defaults to `false`.
    - `options.group_level?: number` - Number of elements in a key to group by, assuming the keys are arrays.
      Defaults to the full length of the array.
+   - `options.stale?: 'ok' | 'update_after'` - Only applies to saved views.
+Can be one of:
+     - unspecified (default): Returns the latest results, waiting for the view to build if necessary.
+     - `'ok' | 'update_after'`: Returns results immediately, even if they’re out-of-date.
+       But starts a new request after the first request did resolved.
    - `options.update_seq?: boolean` - Include an `update_seq` value indicating which sequence id of the underlying database the view reflects.
    - `options.db?: string` - Selects the database to be used.
 The database is selected by it's name/key.